judewoolls/ClassFit/README.md

  Another frustrating part was when passing the date from django to javascript it initially struggled to change the date format to the required format.

+## Credits

+Thanks to [Code Institute](https://github.com/Code-Institute-Solutions/blog/tree/main/11_authorisation/03_custom_template/templates) for the log in and sign up page templates

  ## Evaluation